NeoCharge logo

 Why Your Breaker is Tripping

-If you're charging above the safe limits:
+If you're charging above the 80% rule limits:

 • 32A charging on a 30A breaker: This exceeds the 24A safe limit by 33%